HandyPlugins/magic-login/readme.txt

 = What is passwordless authentication? =

-Passwordless authentication is an authentication method in which a user can log in to a computer system without the entering (and remembering) a password.
+Passwordless authentication is an authentication method in which a user can log in to a computer system without entering (and remembering) a password.

 = Is the magic links are secure? =

 Yes!
 In fact, we thought this is more secure than the regular login due to most of the users are using weak passwords.
 Since magic login generates a random token for a limited time frame it makes the links quite strong and secure.
 Also, tokens can be used only once.

-= When does login links expire? =
+= When do login links expire? =

 It expires in 5 minutes by default.
 You can change TTL under the "Token Lifespan" on the settings page.
 Enter "0" to disable automatic expiration.

 = Why am I not getting login links? =

 Magic Login uses WordPress built-in mail functions.
 So, it depends on your configuration.
-We highly recommend to use a SMTP services for better email delivery.
+We highly recommend to use an SMTP service for better email delivery.

 = How can I use a passwordless login form on any page? =